On Air Now

-The ITV drama came to an emotional end as Louisa and Spiro were forced to say goodbye for good.
+The ITV drama ends as Louisa Durrell and Spiro were forced to say goodbye for good.

-The time came to bid farewell to ITV drama The Durrells on May 13th, with the season finale seeing the beloved family leave Corfu behind for good.
+The Durrells season finale saw the beloved family leave Corfu behind for good.

-But as the last scene saw Louisa (Keeley Hawes) say an emotional goodbye to star-crossed lover Spiro (Alexis Georgoulis) before heading back to Bournemouth with her kids, what actually happened to the Greek taxi driver?
+But as the last scene saw Louisa (Keeley Hawes) say an emotional goodbye to star-crossed lover Spiro (Alexis Georgoulis) before heading back to Bournemouth with her kids, what actually happened to Spiro after The Durrells?

 English widow Louisa Durrell fell for Spiro after he helped her family settle into their new home in Corfu, Greece.